Urbanization: Environmental effects

+Globally, urban areas more than doubled in size between 1992 and 2015, growing from 33 million hectares (Mha) to 71 Mha in 2015.
+This expansion consumed 24 Mha of some of the most fertile croplands, 3.3 Mha of forestlands and 4.6 Mha of shrubland.

 Furthermore, urbanization improves environmental eminence through superior facilities and standards in urban areas as compared to rural areas.
 Lastly, urbanization curbs pollution emissions by increasing innovations.
 In his 2009 book Whole Earth Discipline, Stewart Brand argues that the effects of urbanization are primarily positive for the environment.
 First, the birth rate of new urban dwellers falls immediately to replacement rate and keeps falling, reducing environmental stresses caused by population growth.
 Secondly, emigration from rural areas reduces destructive subsistence farming techniques, such as improperly implemented slash and burn agriculture.
 Alex Steffen also speaks of the environmental benefits of increasing the urbanization level in "Carbon Zero: Imagining Cities that can save the planet".

 However, existing infrastructure and city planning practices are not sustainable.
 In July 2013 a report issued by the United Nations Department of Economic and Social Affairs warned that with 2.4 billion more people by 2050, the amount of food produced will have to increase by 70%, straining food resources, especially in countries already facing food insecurity due to changing environmental conditions.
 The mix of changing environmental conditions and the growing population of urban regions, according to UN experts, will strain basic sanitation systems and health care, and potentially cause a humanitarian and environmental disaster.

+In April 2026, satellite data showed that Earth's night time brightness has increased significantly due to artificial lighting associated with urbanization and infrastructure expansion, highlighting the environmental impact of light pollution on natural night skies.